marioconcilio/school_api/resources/authentication.md

-We provide authorization and user authentication by a restricted form of OAuth 2.
+We provide authorization and user authentication by a restricted form of BasicAuth.
 In a glance:
 - The only grant type we support is the "authorization code" one.
 - Our access tokens don't expire.
 They become invalid only if the user removes his/her profile from the app.